 Lincoln Tunnel project starts in August

-TRENTON — The two-and-a-half year long Route 495 Viaduct project that will leave only one lane through the Lincoln Tunnel will finally start in August.
+TRENTON — The two-and-a-half year long Route 495 Viaduct project that will close a lane through the Lincoln Tunnel will finally start in August.

 The closures related to the long term project begin on Friday, August 10, when the NJ Department of Transportation shuts down the 31st Street ramp from Kennedy Boulevard to Route 495 with traffic detoured onto Patterson Plank Road.